weierophinney/grumpy-phpunit/creating-test-data.markdown

 you need to learn how to create and provide realistic data for your tests.

-Note the key word here is "realistic".
+Note the key word here is "realistic."
 Even the best tests are of no use to you if they consume data that is wildly different from the data your code uses in production.